rosshamish/cmput291p1-airlinedb/README.txt

 -When showing more details on a booking, show all information in bookings and ticket tables (doesn't show airports, flight info etc.)
 -Functionality for user story 10 and 11 does not exist -Can only search by airport code and not by airport name

-See Data flow diagram in the root directory.